 “Where is her father?”
 David asked.

-Officer Reyes’s expression hardened.
+Officer Reyes’s face hardened.

 “Gone.”

-That one word told its own story.
+That one word carried its own story.

 David answered before I did.